 For over 30 years, RCS has been an invaluable resource for people in Craven, Jones and Pamlico Counties.

-The BEE Campaign includes a reconfiguration of the current George Street complex to ensure a safe, secure and efficient operation providing shelter, food and clothing for people with basic needs as well as empowering them through education, health and self-improvement programs.
+The BEE Campaign is raising funds to reconfigure the current George Street complex to ensure a safe, secure and efficient operation providing shelter, food and clothing for people with basic needs as well as empowering them through education, health and self-improvement programs.
 This will ultimately help them lead productive lives.
 In addition to the day-to-day costs of our current building and programs, there is a critical need to raise the funding necessary to begin renovations on the following:

 > Emergency Shelter for Veterans: creating 5 apartments for veterans